hashicorp/terraform-provider-azurerm/website/docs/r/synapse_private_link_hub.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Synapse Private Link Hub.
 Changing this forces a new Synapse Private Link Hub to be created.

+* `resource_group_name` - (Required) The name of the resource group in which to create the Synapse Private Link Hub.
+Changing this forces a new resource to be created.

+* `location` - (Required) Specifies the Azure location where the Synapse Private Link Hub exists.
+Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Synapse Private Link Hub.